 So, how long does a MacBook pro last?

-According to experts, a well-cared for MacBook Pro should last 7 years on average.
+According to experts, a well-cared for MacBook Pro should last 7.2 years on average.
 However, many get rid of their MacBook Pro after 5 years for a new one.
-How long a MacBook pro really lasts before you need to upgrade is a completely different answer and depends on if you’re heavy laptop user or not
+How long a MacBook pro really lasts before you need to upgrade is a completely different answer and depends on if you’re heavy laptop user or not.

 The tasks that will be possible with a MacBook Pro several years from now may not be possible with the ones created today.
-This goes for any laptop brand as technology is advancing so quickly.
-While it’s true Apple does an outstanding job with macOS updates, there are always going to be some hiccups.
+This goes for any laptop brand as technology is growing so quickly.
+While its true Apple does an outstanding job with macOS updates, there are always going to be some hiccups.